hotreloadjohn/git-refresher-course/README.md

 # git-refresher-course
-This is a experimental repo for me to "learn again" to teach git.
+This is a experimental repo for me to:
+1. "learn again" to teach git.
+2. Practice Git